tenkeyless/dart_docs/src/content/effective-dart/documentation.md

 /// To create a point, call [Point.new] or use [Point.polar] to ...
 ```

-### DO use prose to explain parameters, return values, and exceptions
+### DO use prose to explain parameters, return values, and exceptions {:#do-use-prose-to-explain-parameters-return-values-and-exceptions}

 Other languages use verbose tags and sections to describe what the parameters
 and returns of a method are.